Mark Metcalf: Personal life

-Metcalf has one son, Julius, with Elizabeth "Libby" Wick.
+Metcalf has one son Julius with Elizabeth "Libby" Wick.
 The couple moved from Los Angeles, California to Bayside, Wisconsin in 2000.
 They owned and operated a restaurant in nearby Mequon, Wisconsin called Libby Montana.
 Metcalf filed for divorce in 2003 and since 2006 Wick has been the sole owner of the restaurant.
+However, in late 2024, the restaurant closed permanently.

 In 2013, Metcalf moved to Missoula, Montana, to be closer to Julius, who was a student at the University of Montana.

+Metcalf is a longtime advocate for Alzheimer’s research and awareness raising.